With only days left in office, Trump could be impeached again

 “I don’t believe that President Trump should serve another day,” Sen. Dick Durbin said Friday.
 “When a president incites a mob to violence, as far as I’m concerned, he disqualifies himself from leading this nation.”

-On Wednesday, a pro-Trump crowd stormed the U.S. Capitol, sending Durbin, his fellow senators and representatives fleeing in the midst of their session to certify the Electoral College results in favor of President-elect Donald Trump.
+On Wednesday, a pro-Trump crowd stormed the U.S. Capitol, sending Durbin, his fellow senators and representatives fleeing in the midst of their session to certify the Electoral College results in favor of President-elect Joe Biden.
 Five people died during the riot, including three people who died of medical emergencies, a woman who was shot by Capitol Police and a Capitol Police officer.

 Democrats are moving on articles of impeachment and Speaker Nancy Pelosi, D-Calif., also called on the Pentagon’s top general to block Trump from accessing nuclear codes.